cmu462/DrawSVG/README.md

 ##### Part 1: Modeling Transforms

-**This part of the assignment assumes knowledge of concepts in Lecture 5.**
+**This part of the assignment assumes knowledge of concepts in Lecture _Transformations_.**

-In Lecture 3 and Lecture 4 we discussed how it is common (and often very useful) to describe objects and shapes in their own local coordinate spaces and then build up more complicated objects by positioning many individual components in a single coordinate space.
+In previous lectures we discussed how it is common (and often very useful) to describe objects and shapes in their own local coordinate spaces and then build up more complicated objects by positioning many individual components in a single coordinate space.
 In this task you will extend the renderer to properly interpret the hierarchy of modeling transforms expressed in SVG files.

 Recall that an SVG object consists of a hierarchy of shape elements.
 Each element in an SVG is associated with a modeling transform (see `SVGElement.transform` in `svg.h`) that defines the relationship between the object's local coordinate space and the parent element's coordinate space.
 At present, the implementation of `draw_element()`ignores these modeling transforms, so the only SVG objects your renderer has been able to correctly draw were objects that contained only identity modeling transforms.